Country of origin: United Kingdom

-Wensleydale Creamery produces five types of Wensleydale cheese depending upon age and flavours - Real Yorkshire Wensleydale, Mature Wensleydale, Extra Mature Wensleydale, Blue Wensleydale and Oak Smoked Wensleydale.
+Wensleydale Creamery produces five types of Wensleydale cheese depending on the age and flavours - Real Yorkshire Wensleydale, Mature Wensleydale, Extra Mature Wensleydale, Blue Wensleydale and Oak Smoked Wensleydale.

 A Real Yorkshire Wensleydale is creamy-white in colour has a supple, crumbly, moist and flaky texture.
 It appears similar to a young Caerphilly.
-The flavour is mild, clean, and slightly sweet with hints of wild honey savor and fresh acidity.
+The flavour is mild, clean, and slightly sweet with hints of wild honey savour and fresh acidity.
 As it ages the cheese develops a fuller, deeper flavour as well becomes firmer.
-Yorkshire Wensleydale cheese produced by Wensleydale Creamery is available in truckles / cylinders or block shaped in varying shapes and sizes up to 25kg.
+Yorkshire Wensleydale cheese produced by Wensleydale Creamery is available in truckles/cylinders or block shaped in varying shapes and sizes up to 25kg.